On well-posedness of a mildly dissipative family of active scalar equations in borderline Sobolev spaces: Product and Commutator estimates

 Next, we establish three commutator estimates: \cref{lem:commutator2}, \cref{lem:commutator3}, and \cref{lem:commutator4}.
 The estimates established in \cref{lem:commutator2} and \cref{lem:commutator3} involve the operator defining the constitutive law in \eqref{eq:dgsqg}, whereas \cref{lem:commutator4} studies commutators involving differential operators that will be used to capture the smoothing mechanism conferred by our dissipation; these commutators are directly inspired by the study of the Gevrey regularity and may be viewed as an expanded development of the classical Gevrey-norm approach introduced by Foias and Temam \cite{FoiasTemam1989}.

 We recall from \eqref{eq:dgsqg} that the constitutive law is given by $v=-\nabla^{\perp}{\Lam}^{\be-2}p(D)\tht$.
 In the regime of $\be>1$, this operator corresponds to an integral more singular than Riesz transform and constitutes the fundamental difficulty in this regime.
 In \cref{lem:commutator2}, we establish a commutator estimate for the trilinear term in a non-localized form.
 We obtain sharper estimates in \cref{lem:commutator3} under additional localizing assumptions.
-The proofs of \cref{lem:commutator2} and \cref{lem:commutator3} are based on an approach similar to the one used in \cite{JollyKumarMartinez2020b}, which crucially exploits an elementary convexity estimate (see \eqref{est:elem:convex}) and the Littlewood-Paley decomposition.
+The proofs of \cref{lem:commutator2} and \cref{lem:commutator3} are based on an approach similar to the one used in \cite{JollyKumarMartinez2020b}, which crucially exploits an elementary convexity estimate (see \eqref{est:elem:convex}) and {a finer analysis by} Littlewood-Paley decomposition. {As such, the estimates obtained below and are of independent interest to the main results of this article.}